spinne/Feedreader/README.md

 ### Additional Tests
-##### Test Suite 'The menu'
+#### Test Suite 'The menu'
 * Added test to ensure the menu gets hidden when a feed is selected from it.
 Line 89 in **dev/index.html**: `it('visibility toggles when a feed is selected', function() {});`

-This spec passes because the functionality is already implemented.
+**This spec passes because the functionality is already implemented.**

-##### Test Suite 'Article Preview'
-**Starts on Line 172 in dev/index.html**
+#### Test Suite 'Article Preview' - Line 172 in dev/index.html
 This suite tests for new feature called "article preview" which displays a small section of the article within the feedreader app when the entry is clicked.
 For it to work:

-**- there has to be a content snippet within the `.entry > p`** :    The app code actually has the basic structure for this but the p within the entry does not get populated.
+**- there has to be a content snippet within the `.entry > p`**

+The app code actually has the basic structure for this but the p within the entry does not get populated.

-**- there has to be a link to the full article within the `.entry`** :    This is a very basic test.
+* **- there has to be a link to the full article within the `.entry`**

+This is a very basic test.
 Just because there is a link in `.entry` does not mean there is a link to the full article.
 Which is why I added a class on the link to the full article and check for this selector.
 It might make sense to check if the `href` is set and maybe to put